15 Great Books on Indonesia

 Reading Parry’s own account of seeing headless bodies and people eating human femurs and hearts and his interviews with the Dayak who cheerfully brag about their cannibalism is chilling and unforgettable.

 Jakarta: The second part takes place in 1998 in Jakarta during the Southeast Asian financial crisis and the reign of Suharto and his corrupt family.
 Student protests broke out across Java and Sumatra calling for Suharto to step down.
-Eventually, the protestors became more direct in their wants and crowds grew and grew until the army stepped in and fired on the protestors.
-What followed was more protests and more violence, but the violence inexplicably turned toward the Chinese-Indonesian population.
+Parry describes how the government responded and then how the protests went from peaceful to an attack on the Chinese-Indonesian population.

 East Timor: The last part of this book on Indonesia involves the former Portuguese colony of East Timor.
 It wasn’t until 1974 that Portugal finally gave East Timor its independence.
 In 1976 the Indonesian army invaded and annexed East Timor.
 From 1976 to 1998, East Timor experienced guerilla warfare and reprisals by the Indonesian military.

-Finally, in 1998, Habibe, the current president after Suharto, announced that Timorese would be allowed to vote on whether to stay with Indonesia or have Independence in what was called a “popular consultation” (not exactly a referendum).
-Parry was in East Timor before, during, and after the vote.
-The book covers his observations and his interviews with both the pro-Indonesian and pro-independence side.
+Finally, in 1998, Habibe, the president at the time, announced that Timorese would be allowed to vote on whether to stay with Indonesia or have Independence in what was called a “popular consultation” (not exactly a referendum).

 3. Nathaniel’s Nutmeg: or, The True and Incredible Adventures of the Spice Trader Who Changed the Course of History